tamb/substate/README.md

 # SubState

 ## The Problem
-State management with Redux is killer.
+State management with Redux is really nice.
 But it requires switch statements and works poorly with deeply nested states.
+I also find the terminology very confusing.

 ## Purpose
 * To manage state with a simple PubSub pattern